What role do international topics have in the Journal of the American Planning Association?

-For international authors proposing to publish in JAPA I recommend reading earlier blogs.
+For international authors proposing to publish in JAPA, I recommend reading earlier blogs.

 My posts on "What Makes a Good JAPA Article" and "How JAPA Articles Get Published" explain the journal's evaluation criteria and publication process.
 JAPA's instructions for authors are also very detailed.
 As noted in those blogs, Urban Studies has helpful and rather similar information in multiple languages.

-Top image: "The Privatization of Metropolitan Jakarta’s (Jabodetabek) Urban Fringes," in JAPA Vol. 83, No. 1, looked at post-suburbanization in Indonesia.
-Here, an elevated road in Jakarta.
+Top image: "The Privatization of Metropolitan Jakarta's (Jabodetabek) Urban Fringes," in JAPA Vol. 83, No. 1, looked at post-suburbanization in Indonesia.
+Here, is an elevated road in Jakarta.
 Wikimedia image (CC BY-SA 4.0).

 Ann Forsyth is editor of the Journal of the American Planning Association and the Ruth and Frank Stanton Professor of Urban Planning at Harvard University.